Pedro Munhoz

-Pedro Munhoz (born September 7, 1986) is a Brazilian mixed martial artist currently fighting in the Bantamweight division in the Ultimate Fighting Championship.
+Pedro Henrique Lopes Munhoz (born September 7, 1986) is a Brazilian professional mixed martial artist who currently competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).
 He is the former Bantamweight Champion of Resurrection Fighting Alliance.
-As of March 13, 2023, he is #10 in the UFC bantamweight rankings.

 Background

 Munhoz began training Shotokan karate at the age of six, picking up judo a couple of years later before starting to train Brazilian jiu-jitsu at the age of 13.

 Mixed martial arts career

 Early career

 A professional since 2009, Munhoz began his career competing in local promotions in his native São Paulo, Brazil before moving to the United States in 2011.
 He competed in several regional promotions across the United States, compiling an undefeated record and eventually became Resurrection Fighting Alliance bantamweight champion on August 16, 2013, after defeating notable veteran Jeff Curran by split decision.
 Munhoz defended his title for the first time on January 24, 2014, defeating Billy Daniels via first round submission.
 After the victory over Daniels, Munhoz signed with the UFC in early February 2014.